cran/PDE/README.md

     exported if selected in the documentation section.
     Argument for `PDE_extr_data_from_pdfs()`: `filter.word.times`

-8.  **Search words?**: The algorithm will either extract only sentences and tables with one of the search words present, or if “tables” only analysis was chosen, can extract all tables detected in the paper (choose this option here).
+8.  **Search words?**: The algorithm can either extract , tables, or sentences and tables with one of the search words present.
+If the “tables” only analysis was chosen, the algorithm can also extract all tables detected in the paper (choose this option here).
 In the later case, the search words field should remain empty.

 9.  **Search words**: Type in the list of search words separated by “;” without spaces in between.